 Prince Zhong’s Mansion, or Zhong Wang Fu’s Restoration (忠王府), is between the Humble Administrator’s Garden and Suzhou Museum, and you can get there after visiting the inner garden in the museum.
 Built during 1860 and 1863 by Li Xiucheng who is the Prince Zhong in the period of the Taiping Heavenly Kingdom (太平天国), this mansion is the perfect building of that time preserved in China.
 You can step in to admire the colorful paintings on the walls, pillars, beams, etc. the ancient opera stage, precious old furniture, cultural relics and so forth, and feel the history of that time.

-Suzhou Museum is situated at the southwest side of the Humble Administrator’s Garden, so it is very easy to find this place.
+Suzhou Museum is situated in No. 204, Dongbei Street, Suzhou City.
+It is in Suzhou downtown, within walk's distance to the southwest of the Humble Administrator’s Garden, so it is very easy to find this place.
 You can get there by bus, bicycle, subway, taxi, rickshaw, etc.

-If you want to get rid of hustle of public transportation and troublesome navigation, you can book a private tour package which covers sightseeing, dining and transfer from us.
+If you want to get rid of the hustle of public transportation and troublesome navigation, you can book a private tour package which covers sightseeing, dining and transfer from us.
 Our local tour guide and driver will escort you to Suzhou Museum with speed and convenience, and take care of all the details.
 You just need to focus on sightseeing.
+Contact us now >

 For the maximum of 900 visitors permission every time, visitors are required to queue in a line and have the security check before visiting Suzhou Museum.